 You have to evaluate your financial status beforehand.
 It is not necessary that you should have enough amount of money to buy a home.
 What is important is confidence in you to manage your income in payment of loans, interest.
 You should have a decent calculation of your daily expenses and repayment of loans.
 You should be good enough to strike a balance between your expenditure and loan repayment.
-You need to make a realistic calculation of your savings, amount you need to borrow and fees you have to pay.
+You need to make a realistic calculation of the savings amount you need to borrow, and fees you have to pay.

 Amount of deposit

 Home loaners provide the price of the house as a deposit within a range of 5% to 20%.
 If you are unable to manage the deposit amount, you have to pay Lender’s Mortgage Insurance.
 For the minimum deposit amount, you have to borrow a high loan amount and pay higher interest.
 It’s better you go for a bigger deposit.

 How much miscellaneous fees you have to pay?

 While buying a house you have to pay stamp duty which varies from state to state.
 Normally stamp duty is within the range of 3% to 5%.
 You are also required to cover fees of conveyancers (a lawyer who has expertise in the legal aspects of buying and selling housing property), a builder, and a pest inspector.